[Editorial] Summer is here, but excited for coming year

 But now, in August, we take a breather to prepare for this.
 The hubbub in Brussels has died down, out-of-office emails abound, and we need to take a little break.

-The coming weeks, we'll be publishing on a summer schedule, with slightly less articles, a little later in the day.
+The coming weeks, we'll be publishing on a summer schedule, with slightly fewer articles, a little later in the day.

 And to you, dear reader, thank you for being here, thank you for your support, and thank you for sticking with us.
 I'm looking forward to all that's coming.